ShanaySharif/language-suggester/README.md

 statements.

 #### Setup/Installation Requirements
--open https://github.com/ShanaySharif/language-suggester.git in your browser!
+- open https://github.com/ShanaySharif/language-suggester.git in your browser!
--Go to repository
+- Go to repository
 - Download zipfolder
 - open up Visual Studio Code
 - open folder with the repository that was downloaded